-According to Dr. Shoshana Bennett, a postpartum depression specialist and author of Postpartum Depression for Dummies, it’s common—and totally normal—for those sleep-deprived first weeks with baby to cause some bouts of irrational crankiness (and, yes, even a few crying jags).
-So how come your guy bears the brunt of your bad mood?
-Simple: “It can be easy to use your husband as a verbal punching bag,” explains Dr. Bennett.
+According to Shoshana Bennett, PhD, a clinical psychologist, postpartum depression specialist and author of Postpartum Depression for Dummies, it’s common—and totally normal—for those sleep-deprived first weeks with baby to cause some bouts of irrational crankiness (and, yes, even a few crying jags).
+So how come your partner bears the brunt of your bad mood?
+Simple: “It can be easy to use your partner as a verbal punching bag,” explains Bennett.
 “When you’re frustrated, it’s easier to let yourself yell at another adult in the house rather than at an infant.”
-Part of the reason for your crankiness is what Dr. Bennett calls the common Myths of Motherhood.
-“Women often find themselves thinking things like I should be able to do this all by myself or If I loved my baby enough, I shouldn’t need any breaks,” she says.
-“Once you change the mindset that you need to do everything all by yourself, a lot of your anger, resentment, and frustration will subside.”
+Part of the reason for your crankiness is what Bennett calls the common ‘Myths of Motherhood’.
+“Women often find themselves thinking things like ‘I should be able to do this all by myself’ or ‘If I loved my baby enough, I shouldn’t need any breaks,’” she says.
+“Once you change the mindset that you need to do everything all by yourself, a lot of your anger, resentment and frustration will subside.”

 If your postbaby moodiness doesn’t end there, finding the root of your anger might take a little more detective work.

-Drinking enough water?
 Believe it or not, dehydration not only causes irritability, but it also leads to anxiety.
 If you’re breastfeeding, you need to be extra careful to get in your daily eight cups of H2O.
 Get in the habit of keeping a glass of water nearby and sipping on it as baby nurses.

-How's my diet?
 Even though you’re no longer pregnant, it’s still important to watch what you put in your mouth.
 You need to be getting enough protein and calcium.
 Also, be sure to sneak in some extra snacks throughout the day so you don’t become weak and cranky.
 Munch on peanuts or almonds and get in a glass or two of milk when you can.

-What am I missing?
 Try your best to schedule in time each week for things you enjoy.
 Meet up with friends so you don’t feel you’re losing touch, or de-stress by getting your nails done.
 Planning one thing each week to look forward to will lift your spirits.